WeDu-official/XVX_Browser_APPV/app/app/README.txt

 because we don't track anyone, the source code is open, and we didn't hide anything that tracks people or anything like that.

+-THE 1.8G2 UPDATE (AKA 'Kakudai flowers2') (NONE):

+updating hard coded homepages in the system with the new changes and fixing the 'Forgotten <' problem in normal homepage

 -THE 1.8G UPDATE (AKA 'Kakudai flowers') (NONE):

 note: from this update, only the updates that need changes of WBSE compared